naiyerasif/site/content/posts/2020/2020-09-13-logging-methods-with-aspectj-in-a-spring-application.md

 ---
 title: 'Logging methods with AspectJ in a Spring application'
 date: 2020-09-13 21:01:49
+updated: 2021-07-18 16:07:00
 authors: [naiyer]
 topics: [aspectj, logging, spring]
 ---

-Method logging is a very common pattern that helps a developer verify which method has started executing and when it has finished.
-It can also be used to log the time a method takes to finish executing, the arguments it receives, and the result it returns.
-You can do this manually by logging all this information using a logger but since it is a repetitive task, we can automate it.
-And that's exactly what we'll do in this post.
+Method logging is a common pattern to collect data about a method.
+This could be execution time, the inputs and outputs of the method, etc. You can do this by using a logger but since this is a repetitive task, it makes sense to automate it.
+That's exactly what we'll do in this post.

 :::note Setup
 The code written for this post uses:

-- Java 14
+- Java 16
-- Spring Boot 2.3.3
+- Spring Boot 2.5.2
-- AspectJ 1.9.6
+- AspectJ 1.9.7
-- Spock 2.0 with Groovy 3 (for tests)
-- Maven 3.6.3
+- Maven 3.8.1
 :::

 Generate a Maven project using the following `pom.xml`.